 - 506:401: "History Seminar: The Atlantic Slave Trade in History and Memory"

 - 510:500: "The Historian's Craft"

-- Treasurer & Executive Board Member, Association for the Study of the Worldwide African Diaspora (2015-Present)
+- Treasurer & Executive Board Member, Association for the Study of the Worldwide African Diaspora (2015-19)

-- Director, Women’s Rights and Community Service Learning in Ghana Program (2015)
+- Director, Women’s Rights and Community Development Service-Learning Program in Ghana (2015-16)